-be collectively purchased and quoted.
+First Local (City of Belmont) Products and/or Services;

+Second State Products and/or Services;

+Third Australian Products and/or Services;

+Fourth Products and/or Services elsewhere

+A 10% premium is available to support local businesses (i.e. trading from an address within the City of Belmont) which should be considered.

+2. Other Policies

+When purchasing goods and services consideration should also be given to:

+CP - IS501 Environmental Purchasing Policy

+The Environmental Purchasing Policy (NB1.1) clarifies the principles, considerations and responsibilities for considering life cycle environmental impacts when purchasing or procuring goods and services, relating to:

+- i. waste

+- ii. energy and water efficiency and climate change

+- iii. habitat destruction

+- iv. pollution

-FirstLocal (City of Belmont) Products and/or Services;SecondState Products and/or Services;ThirdAustralian Products and/or Services;FourthProducts and/or Services elsewhere A 10% premium is available to support local businesses (i.e. trading from address within the City of Belmont) which should be considered.
-2. Other Policies When purchasing goods and services consideration should also be given to: CP - IS501 Environmental Purchasing Policy The Environmental Purchasing Policy (NB1.1) clarifies the princip considerations and responsibilities for considering life cycle environment impacts when purchasing or procuring goods and services, relating to: i. waste ii. energy and water efficiency and climate change iii. habitat destruction iv. pollution v. soil degradation CP - IS501 sets an acceptable premium cost of 15% for environment preferable products or services above the cost of equivalent, non-prefera products or services.
-3. All Other Contracts to Purchase Goods and Services - Purchasing Thresholds When purchasing goods or services consideration should be given to obtain the best value for money by ensuring that where possible individual purchases
+- v. soil degradation

+${\sf CP-IS501}$ sets an acceptable premium cost of 15% for environmentally preferable products or services above the cost of equivalent, non-preferable products or services.

+3. All Other Contracts to Purchase Goods and Services - Purchasing Thresholds When purchasing goods or services consideration should be given to obtaining the best value for money by ensuring that where possible individual purchases can be collectively purchased and quoted.